 You develop transferable skills in the following areas:

-Law at Kent was ranked 9th for research intensity and scored 88% overall in The Complete University Guide 2022.
+Law at Kent was ranked 12th for student satisfaction in The Complete University Guide 2023.

 The University has an excellent employment record, with Kent Law School graduates commanding some of the highest starting salaries in the UK.
 Law graduates can go into a variety of careers, including: